w3c/trace-context/CORRELATION_CONTEXT_HTTP_HEADER_FORMAT.md

 # Correlation Context HTTP Header Format

-A correlation context header is used to pass the name-value context properties (also known as tags) for the trace.
+A correlation context header is used to pass the name-value context properties for the trace.
 This is a companion header for the `Trace-Context`.
-The values are intended for control of logging systems and should be passed along to any child requests.
+The values should be passed along to any child requests.
+Note that uniqueness of the key within the `Correlation-Context` is not guaranteed.
+Context received from upstream service may be altered before passing it along.

 # Format